 Attending class is an integral part of the program and critical in successful completion of each course.
 Whether the class is traditional or virtual in its delivery, it is EXPECTED that each student ATTEND ALL CLASSES and arrive for class ON TIME.
 In the event of an absence, it is the student's responsibility to obtain the announcements, information and any handouts provided by the instructor.
 Except for emergencies, missed tests, quizzes, or class work (random or scheduled) may NOT be made up.
 Students with a pattern of absences from class or tardiness (i.e., emergency or otherwise), will receive a "behavioral counseling" from the instructor.
-Any subsequent absences may be referred to the Director or result in a Notification of Unsatisfactory progress n
+Any subsequent absences may be referred to the Director.